-FUTA stands for the Federal Unemployment Tax Act and FUTA Tax is a United States federal tax imposed on employers to help fund unemployment agencies at the state level.
+FUTA is an abbreviation for Federal Unemployment Tax Act.
+FUTA Tax is a United States federal tax imposed on employers to help fund unemployment payments.
 The tax is imposed solely on employers who pay wages to employees.

 How FUTA Works